niplav/site/trm_chrono.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2019-07-13, modified: 2020-04-08, language: english, status: in progress, importance: 5, confidence: log*
+*author: niplav, created: 2019-07-13, modified: 2020-10-13, language: english, status: in progress, importance: 5, confidence: log*

 > __The blog [The Real Movement](https://therealmovement.wordpress.com/)
-> deals with Marxism, more specifically with abolishing wage labor, the role
+> is about Marxism, more specifically with abolishing wage labor, the role
 > of gold in labor analysis, and dunking on other Marxists.
 Its archives
 > are awkward to navigate, therefore here a chronological listing.__